AlexsLemonade/scpca-docs/docs/download_options.md

 To obtain data in both `SingleCellExperiment` and `AnnData` formats, you will need to download these file formats separately.

 In addition, note that `AnnData` files are not available for projects with multiplexed libraries all data on the Portal, {ref}`as described here:<download_files:Multiplexed sample libraries>`.

+## Modalities

+Besides single-cell/nuclei expression, many samples in the Portal have additional sequencing modalities including CITE-seq, bulk RNA-seq, and spatial transcriptomics.

+When downloading a project with spatial transcriptomics data, you will have the option to select either the "Single-cell" or "Spatial" modality.
+Selecting "Single-cell" will provide you with the single-cell/nuclei expression data only, and selecting "Spatial" will provide you with the spatial data only.
+If available, CITE-seq data will be automatically included with the "Single-cell" modality only.
+Only one modality can be selected at a time.

+If the project also has bulk RNA-seq data, you can choose to include it in your download for either modality selection.